zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Auto Scaling Group in AWS with Load Balancer

-Scaling policies can be on CPU,Network,even schedule
+**Scaling policies** can be on CPU,Network,even schedule

-1. Dynamic scaling policies => target tracking policy(比如CPU利用率)
+1. Dynamic scaling policies => **target tracking policy**(比如CPU利用率)
 2. Predictive scaling policies  => based on machine learning
 3. **Scheduled actions**

+> 例题
+>
+> A company hosts its website on AWS.
+To address the highly variable demand, the company has implemented Amazon EC2 Auto Scaling.
+Management is concerned that the company is over-provisioning its infrastructure, especially at the front end of the three-tier application.
+A solutions architect needs to ensure costs are optimized without impacting performance.
+> What should the solutions architect do to accomplish this?
+>
+> - A. Use Auto Scaling with Reserved Instances.
+> - B. Use Auto Scaling with a scheduled scaling policy.
+> - C. Use Auto Scaling with the suspend-resume feature.
+> - D. Use Auto Scaling with a target tracking scaling policy.